Staticc502/odin-recipes/README.md

-In this project I will be building a basic webpage about various recipes using my knowledge of html coding
+In this project I have built a basic webpage using my knowledge of html coding to create links to other files from the index, create headings, and lists.
+I also was able to add images as well as use the height and width attributes to resize images.